 The summer-long Funky Fridays concert series outgrew its previous venue at Sugarloaf Ridge State Park and will now brings its eclectic variety of music to historic Hood Mansion in the Sonoma Valley.

 Weekly concerts on the lawn entertain from 7 to 9 p.m. with bands like Poyntlyss Sistars Band, Soul Fuse, The Blues Burners, and Gator Nation.

 Details: Funky Fridays, Hood Mountain Regional Park, 1450 N. Pythian Road, Santa Rosa

-It’s an authentic taste of centuries old inspiration, as this inaugural three weekends of concerts will be the first in the nation devoted to classical and romantic chamber music on period instruments.
+It’s an authentic taste of centuries old inspiration, over three weekends of concerts that were introduced as the first in the nation devoted to classical and romantic chamber music on period instruments

 Details: 17000 Arnold Drive, Sonoma, 707-996-6767, more info.